 Make sure you have your podcast hosted on your own website.
 I will not debate this; the old school SEO in me knows this is the right move.
 I repeat DO NOT use a 3rd party site.
-The more you get into podcasting, the more you will see how amazing the exposure can be and the rankings you can grab.
-Remember, podcasting is content, and the transcripts (when properly formatted) provide unique content that can result in a variety of ranking opportunities in the SERPs.
+The more you get into it, the more you will see how amazing the exposure can be and the rankings you can grab.
+Remember, this is content, and the transcripts (when properly formatted) provide unique content that can result in a variety of ranking opportunities in the SERPs.
 And, wee all know the search engines love quality content.

 There are a ton of tools that can be used with Podcasting.